include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 You can mark multiple `#include` directives as associated and they will all be considered as such.

+## IWYU pragma: always_keep ##

+This pragma applies to the current header file.
+It says that any include of this file will be preserved by all includers.

+    header.h:
+      // IWYU pragma: always_keep
+      struct Unused {};

+    main.cc:
+      #include "header.h"

+Even if no symbols from `header.h` are used in `main.cc`, it will not be suggested for removal.

+This is useful for headers that provide additional type traits that aren't possible for IWYU to track (e.g. hash functions for a type, to be used by STL containers).

 ## Which pragma should I use? ##

 Ideally, IWYU should be smart enough to understand your intentions (and intentions of the authors of libraries you use), so the first answer should always be: none.